openfed/openfed8-project/README.md

 This is a project template for Drupal 8 sites built with the Openfed distribution.

+## File Structure

+There are 3 json files:

+### composer.json

+This will be the main json file for your project, which you can use to require extra repositories.
+You can override this at your will, just make sure that **composer-merge-plugin** settings and package are kept in order to use the json files mentioned bellow.

+For more info about **composer-merge-plugin** settings and options check https://github.com/wikimedia/composer-merge-plugin

+### composer.openfed.json

+This will include all Openfed related settings and should not be changed once you create your project.
+However, you should update this file regularly based on the most recent version in this repository.

+### composer.libraries.json

+This will include all the required libraries for your Openfed project and should not be changed.
+However, you should update this file regularly based on the most recent version in this repository.

 ## Usage

 This project requires the installation of [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).